nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-projection.rst

 are processed into an eventually-consistent full text search index, a searchable "materialized view" of the content of the application.

 This is an example of CQRS.
+In this example, only the :data:`~examples.contentmanagement.domainmodel.Page.body` values of the :class:`~examples.contentmanagement.domainmodel.Page` aggregates are indexed in the search engine.
 By separating the search engine "read model" from the content management "write model", the search engine can be redesigned and rebuilt by reprocessing those events.
 The projected searchable content can be deleted and rebuilt, perhaps also to include page titles, or timestamps, or other information contained in the domain events such as the authors.

 This is the main advantage of "CQRS" over the "inline" technique used in :doc:`/topics/examples/fts-content-management` where the search index is simply updated whenever new events are recorded.